marlow75/retrovid/README.md

 ![Super CPU Charset](retrovid.png)

 New method with neural net learns new charset definition.
 Movie key frames are divided into 8x8 blocks which feads net.
 Smmoother pictures but takes some time.
+You can try to run cartridges on C64, some movies, with slow action will work nicely.

 Medium